 American Armed Forces Mutual Aid Association (AAFMAA)

-American Armed Forces Mutual Aid Association also offers life insurance policies for active-duty military members, veterans and qualifying spouses.
+American Armed Forces Mutual Aid Association also offers a broad selection of life insurance policies for active-duty military members, veterans and qualifying spouses.
 Each policy type has multiple plan options depending on the beneficiary, coverage amounts, medical circumstances and even payment structures.
 With AAFMAA, the company offers coverage whether you are training or deployed, and survivor benefits may offer additional support for your spouse or dependent child.